gohugoio/hugo/content/en/content-management/urls.md

 #### Canonical URLs

 {{% note %}}
-This is a legacy configuration option, superseded by template functions and markdown render hooks, and will likely be [removed in a future release].
+This is a legacy configuration option, superseded by template functions and Markdown render hooks, and will likely be [removed in a future release].

 [removed in a future release]: https://github.com/gohugoio/hugo/issues/4733
 {{% /note %}}